LearnOnDemandSystems/docs/tms/tms-administrators/courses-and-activities/labs/max-ram.md

+---
+title: "What does it mean when I get a 'Max RAM settings' warning when adding a lab to a course?"
+isPublished: true
+---

 # What does it mean when I get a 'Max RAM settings' warning when adding a lab to a course?

 > [!Alert] Please be aware that not all functionality covered in this article may be available to you.